mdekermadec/ezdb/README.md

 $car->model = "Model 42";

-// this will switch mysql server to to read/write server (default server)
+// this will switch mysql server to read/write server (default server)
 $car->save();

 // if you get another car, connection will remain on read/write server